kojoidrissa/future_talks/testing_python_intro/outline.rst

 Unittest: Testing SMALLTALK style! (like Gangnam Style...but with testing)
 ---------------------------------------------------------------------------
--  An "xTest" style of testing.
-Based on STest from Smalltalk
+-  An "`xUnit<https://en.wikipedia.org/wiki/XUnit>`_" style of testing.
+Based on SUnit from Smalltalk

 Nose: The New Hotness
 ----------------------